 Once you create enough space to clear 16 lines, you achieve the highest bonus of the game, which is the decahexatris, a made-up term by the Tetris developers, which can’t be found in any dictionary around, and I surely hope that at least the Urban Dictionary will catch up on it (August Update: Yep, they finally included it, you can find it here: https://www.urbandictionary.com/define.php?term=Decahexatris).

-Now, although the Troika themed drinking nights don’t represent my favorite childhood memories, I do miss my parents, and I could fairly imagine them enjoying this new version of Tetris, they would maybe even combine it with a VR set and create their own little way of dealing with the bonus points and extra drinks.
+Now, although the Troika themed drinking nights don’t represent my favorite childhood memories, I do miss my parents, and I could fairly imagine them enjoying this new version of Tetris, they would maybe even combine it with a VR set and create their own little way of dealing with the bonus points, extra drinks and yell decahexatris.

 But, life happened, and in the meantime the only thing I can do is introduce this game to my kids, but this time without nicotine and booze.